aleTornesi/VM32bits/README.md

 # VM32bits

-This project is a Virtual Machine that emulates the MIPS architecture
+This project is a Virtual Machine that emulates the MIPS I architecture

 To start run `cargo run`